A Seat At the Table for Everyone

 Who Will Be At The Feast?

-What this parable is doing is attempting to answer the question that all of the feasts and meals in the Scripture are leading us towards- who will be present at that great feast, the one in the coming kingdom where God and man are reunited together and eat in peace, rest, and fulfillment?
+This parable attempts to answer the question that all of the feasts and meals in Scripture are leading us towards—who will be present at that great feast, the one in the coming kingdom where God and man are reunited and eat in peace, rest, and fulfillment?
 Who will sit at that table?

 Jesus gives us a shocking answer.
 It isn’t those that assume that they will be there.